sixu0/SeisCLIP/Event_classification/README.md

 # SeisCLIP for Event Classification

 This part of code is used for event classification, and we provide the pretrained model.
+For use the code, you should put the pretrained weights under the "pretrained_models file".

 ## Event Classification
 <div>